 Try relaxation activities

-Constant stress can create a negative impact on our mind and bodies.
+Constant stress can create a negative impact on our minds and bodies.
 You can learn how to deal with grief spiritually with a mindfulness meditation practice or a relaxation practice.
 You can try guided visualizations or breathing exercises.

 A quick breathing exercise is equal breathing, in which you inhale, hold, exhale, and hold again for 4 seconds each.
 Try four rounds of equal breathing to get a quick relaxation practice in your day.